How local authorities must deal with fly-tipping and the penalties they can charge.

 You must gather as much information as you can about:

-- the circumstances, eg if anyone witnessed the fly-tipping, the date and time it took place and a description of any vehicles involved
+- the circumstances, for example if anyone witnessed the fly-tipping, the date and time it happened and a description of any vehicles involved

-- land type, eg relevant land, privately owned
+- land type, for example relevant land or privately owned

-- location, eg highway verge, back alleyway, railway embankment, in a river
+- location, for example highway verge, back alleyway, railway embankment or river

-- the amount and type of waste, eg solid, liquid, gas
+- the amount and type of waste, for example solid, liquid or gas

-- its potential effects, eg how it may harm people, animals or the environment
+- its potential effects, for example how it may harm people, animals or the environment

 Fly-tipping on land